-The PPS illustrates pedestrian-oriented street grids, has no culs-de-sac, and provides 5-foot-wide sidewalks with ramps at intersections along all public and private ROW.
+The PPS illustrates pedestrian-oriented street grids, has no cul-de-sacs, and proposes 5-foot-wide sidewalks with ramps at intersections along all public and private ROW.
 Crosswalks at major intersections and traffic calming measures enhance connectivity and create a pedestrian-oriented environment, thus encouraging walking and biking.
 The previously approved community center, amenities, and open spaces within the development provide the necessary open spaces for formal and informal gatherings.